 My dad is a United States Air Force Veteran and my mom is from South Korea.
 My mother lived through two wars to seek her own freedom in her native country, to leave for the land of plenty to be free in the United States of America.
 My mother instilled my patriotism and love for America, as she is the embodiment of a naturalized American citizen.

 South Korea was a Third World country and in World War II, the Russians removed the Japanese who controlled South Korea at the time.
-It caused a lot of chaos in my mother’s life with her education, being taught to speak Japanese, looking to the American flag every morning and programmed to declare hatred to our American flag and more.
+It caused a lot of chaos in my mother’s life with her education, being taught to speak Japanese, programmed to declare hatred by singing derogatory things to our American flag and about Americans in general.

 She was fortunate despite her turbulent life.
 Coming from a beautiful family, her beloved father died young as well as her family, yet one of her brothers got a job on an American Air Force Base as a translator, and got her one too as a switchboard operator.
 She gave every bit of her paycheck to support her mother until the day she died.

 Fortunately, my dad met her brother and wanted to sponsor him to America, but when he went to his house, my dad saw my mother.
 Her brother tried to lie and say she was too young to date, but she caught my dad’s eye and he was smitten.
 Her mom met my dad, but she didn’t live to see my parents marry.

 Sounds kind of romantic, right?
 No. It’s a cute story, because I love them dearly.
 She tried to back out, but my dad could only afford a boat ticket to come back to marry my mom.
 He must have sensed something serious with her, and took out a loan for a plane ticket.
 Money wasn’t the same back then, but then again neither was America.

 She didn’t marry a wealthy man, and nobody wanted to hire an oriental female in a narrow minded town.
 One look at her and they assumed she was Japanese, told her coldly to step aside as if she were black, because she wasn’t white.